-Selmar complies with the relevant copyright legislation.
-Learners are reminded that the use of copied printed material, software or other intellectual property must be undertaken in compliance with the Copyright Act.
-Selmar prohibits the use of any software where ownership cannot be proven and prohibits the photocopying of any material which may infringe copyright laws.
-Photocopying any more than 10% of a document or book is against the law and heavy penalties may apply.

-5. Learner Success services and Support
+Learner Success services and Support

 We aspire to teach, motivate, and inspire learners to reach their highest stage of professional development and growth.

 Throughout your journey as a learner, you will have the opportunity to be taught and mentored by sector leaders and professionals; having access to their expertise ensures you are empowered to secure your dream career.
 Our learner success services are available to all learners within business hours no matter what, where and how they study.